Bellmund: Education

-The Canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
-This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
-Thereafter, the lower Secondary students may attend additional schooling or they may enter an apprenticeship.
+The Canton of Bern school system provides one year of non-obligatory kindergarten, followed by six years of primary school.
+This is followed by three years of obligatory lower secondary school where the students are separated according to ability and aptitude.
+Thereafter, the lower secondary students may attend additional schooling or they may enter an apprenticeship.

-During the 2011-12 school year, there was a total of 156 students attending classes in Bellmund.
+During the 2011–12 school year, there were 156 students attending classes in Bellmund.
 There were 2 kindergarten classes with a total of 35 students in the municipality.
 Of the kindergarten students, 11.4% were permanent or temporary residents of Switzerland (not citizens) and 11.4% have a different mother language than the classroom language.
 The municipality had 6 primary classes and 121 students.
-Of the primary students, 5.0% were permanent or temporary residents of Switzerland (not citizens) and 9.9% have a different mother language than the classroom language.
+Of the primary students, 5.0% were permanent or temporary residents of Switzerland (not citizens) and 9.9% had a different mother language than the classroom language.